faiyaz7283/dashtam-api/docs/templates/README.md

 **Why No Status Field?**

-- Document location indicates status (active vs historical)
+- Document location indicates status (active documentation only)
 - Reduces maintenance overhead
 - Simpler, cleaner metadata
-- Status is implied by directory structure:
-  - `docs/development/*` = Active
-  - `docs/development/historical/*` = Historical/Archived
+- Outdated documents are updated or deleted, not archived
+- Historical context belongs in architecture docs or git history

 ---